GanAIWeb3Club/Intelligent-Node-Analyser/README.md

 1. **Node Integration**
    The bot connects to blockchain nodes via APIs or log files on VPS servers.
 2. **Data Processing**
-   Logs and status data are sent to Gaianet nodes for decentralized processing.
+   Logs and status data are sent to Gaianet nodes for decentralized processing by LLM models.
 3. **AI Analysis**
    The **Eliza AI agent** processes the data, providing contextual summaries and actionable insights.
 4. **Telegram Reporting**